Nano-mdy-geo/Who-is-who-in-Myanmar/README.md

 3.6.4.2 Actor

-In Myanmar;actors are only famous in our country since they are not Hollywood stars.But they gain a lot of love from Myanmar people as they try best to act.
+In Myanmar;actors are only famous in our country since they are not Hollywood stars.

+But they gain a lot of love from Myanmar people as they try best to act.

 This page is clicking actor tab in cele tab from Author page.